 When it comes to consistent color for high-heat areas, few bedding plants can beat hummingbird mint (Agastache spp.).
-This everbloomer for summer is also has highly fragrant foliage and flowers.
+This everbloomer for summer also has highly fragrant foliage and flowers.
 The 2010 Fleuroselect winner, Agastache Arcado Pink is easily grown from seed and produces wands of fragrant pink flowers.
 Bees and hummingbirds visit the blooms, and plants will sometimes survive the winter as short-lived perennials.

 The colorful, delicate daisies of cosmos also attract bees and butterflies.

 Common cosmos (Cosmos bipinnatus) has rose, pink, or white flowers that may be single or double.
 Cosmos Cupcakes mix is a 2014 Fleuroselect winner with cupped flowers of white, pink, and rose produced on 3- to 4-foot plants that bloom for three months.
 The 2015 Fleuroselect award winner Cosmos ‘Rubinato’ bears large, single rose-pink flowers on sturdy plants that reach 18 inches.